AdobeDocs/campaign-web.en/help/v8/get-started/permissions.md

     ![](assets/create-new-subfolder.png){zoomable="yes"}{width="70%" align="left" zoomable="yes"}

     The folder is added as a subfolder of the current folder.
 Browse to that new folder to create components directly into it.
-You can also create a component from any folder, and save it in that new folder, from the **Additional Options** section of the propertes, as shown below for a delivery:
+You can also create a component from any folder, and save it in that new folder, from the **Additional Options** section of the properties, as shown below for a delivery:

     ![](assets/delivery-properties-folder.png){zoomable="yes"}{width="70%" align="left" zoomable="yes"}